Transport in Syria: Motorways

 Syria has a well-developed system of motorways in the western half of the country.
-The eastern part nevertheless has only connection through two lanes roads due to the sparsity of the population.
-The main motorways in Syria are the following:
+The country had joined the Arab Mashreq International Road Network, creating new corridors passing through Syria to other eastern Arab countries.
+The eastern part nevertheless has only connection through two lanes roads due to the sparsity of the population (M15 is an exception, because Raqqa - Aleppo motorway has been paved since 2009).